tonymm55/react-tech-test/README.md

 # Command Shift NASA Images 'Tech-Test"

-This project is a technical test similar to what may be given when applying for a junior developer role.
+This project is a technical test similar to what may be given when applying for a junior software developer role.
 The test is intended to familiarise the student with the scope and timescale of such a test.

 ## Technical Task Description